The fully-light vector tetraquark states with explicit P-wave via the QCD sum rules: Introduction

-Now we extend our previous work on the $Y (4260)$ et al carried out in Ref.\cite{Y4220P-wave-ZGWANG-2018}, where we study the hidden-charm vector tetraquark states with an explicit P-wave between the diquark and antiquark using the QCD sum rules in a systematic way, to explore the fully-light tetraquark states.
-More explicitly, we extend the double-heavy and double-light quarks to the case where the four valence quarks are all light quarks, and study the $ss\bar{s}\bar{s}$, $sq\bar{s}\bar{q}$, and $qq\bar{q}\bar{q}$ tetraquark states with an explicit P-wave via the QCD sum rules, then compare the predictions to the corresponding ones without an explicit P-wave \cite{ssss-ZGWANG-2019}.
+Now we extend our previous work on the $Y(4220/4260)$, $Y(4320/4360)$, $Y(4390)$ and $Y(4660)$ carried out in Ref.\cite{Y4220P-wave-ZGWANG-2018}, where we study the hidden-charm vector tetraquark states with an explicit P-wave between the diquark and antidiquark using the QCD sum rules in a systematic way, to explore the fully-light tetraquark states.
+More explicitly, we extend the doubly-heavy and doubly-light quarks to the case where the four valence quarks are all light quarks, and study the $ss\bar{s}\bar{s}$, $sq\bar{s}\bar{q}$, and $qq\bar{q}\bar{q}$ tetraquark states with an explicit P-wave via the QCD sum rules, then compare the predictions to the corresponding ones without an explicit P-wave \cite{Y2175CHX2008,Y2175CHX2018,ssss-ZGWANG-2019}.